ANSSI-FR/MLA/FORMAT.md

 struct EndOfArchiveData {}
 ```

-A file `file_i` in the archive always starts with a `FileStart`, giving its filename and unique ID.
+A file `file_i` in the archive always starts with an `EntryStart`, giving its name and unique ID.

 Let `content_i` be the content of `file_i`.
 It starts empty.

 Each time a `FileContent` is encountered, the corresponding `block_data` is appended to `content_i`.